 Consulting a Clayton County attorney after a car accident involving a distracted driver enhances a victim's ability to receive a reasonable settlement.
-If you have been injured in an automobile accident involving a distracted driver in Clayton County you should discuss your case with a car accident attorney at the Law Offices of Shane Smith.
+If you have been injured in an automobile accident involving a distracted driver in Clayton County you should discuss your case with a car accident attorney at Shane Smith Law.

 Former U.S. Transportation Secretary Ray LaHood has advocated for distracted driving awareness.
 Meanwhile, USDOT issued the first federally proposed guidelines encouraging auto manufacturers to reduce potential driver distraction risks from electronic devices.